Friends of the Lower Suwannee & Cedar Keys National Wildlife Refuges

 Refuge Deputy Manager John Stark welcomes first bus load

-Friends Past-President Debbie Meeks and Refuge Deputy Manager John Stark, and many other staff and volunteers, coordinated the event that included eight-nine (89) 4th graders from Dixie County.
+Friends Past-President Debbie Meeks and Refuge Deputy Manager John Stark, and many other staff and volunteers, coordinated the event that included eight-nine (89) 4th graders from Old Town Elementary.
 The students worked to become Junior Rangers by participating in activities at eight stations set up throughout the Refuge headquarter's property.

 Picture